Battery Recycling and Disposal

 Button Batteries

 Unfortunately, these small batteries found in watches or electronic devices contain a variety of recoverable, but hazardous materials and should be recycled at a proper facility.
-These facilities include hardware stores and battery stores like Batteries Plus.
-Button batteries should never be placed in your curbside bin.
+These facilities include hardware stores, The BatteryNetwork and battery stores like Batteries Plus.
+Button batteries should never be placed in your curbside bin or dumpster.

 Car Batteries